momentum-morehouse/immersive-curriculum/docs/front-end/javascript-dom/README.md

 ## Lecture notes

 - explain how the browser parses HTML to create the DOM and renders the page

+Most important things for students to know:

+- How to select elements with `querySelector` and `querySelectorAll`
+- How to add and remove classes from elements using `classList`
+- How to create new elements with `createElement` and put them into the DOM with `appendChild`
+- How to remove elements
+- How to alter the `innerHTML` of elements
+- How to attach and handle `click` events

 ## Demo ideas